digitalrupee-project/rupee/doc/unit-tests.md

 .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the phore-qt tests manually, launch src/qt/test/phore-qt_test
+To run the digitalrupees-qt tests manually, launch src/qt/test/digitalrupees-qt_test

-To add more phore-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more digitalrupees-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.